Diamond Buying and the Four Cs, Part 2: Diamond Color

 Professional Diamond Color Grading

 For the average consumer, differentiating diamonds with color G and above proves difficult.
+(Try it for yourself in this diamond color sorting quiz!)
 So, how do professional diamond graders tell the difference?
 They use a master set of diamonds.
 These include stones representing the lightest possible color for each diamond color grade.

 Color Master Sets